top of page

 However, depending on where you are, virtual counselling poses specific risk to confidentiality.

 Technology is also not always reliable, and there may be interruptions such as poor internet connection, sound or video problems, or dropped calls.
+Your location can also affect privacy.

 To help reduce these risks: